awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeCommit.md

 `PollForSourceChanges` controls whether CodePipeline polls the CodeCommit repository for source changes\.
 We recommend that you use CloudWatch Events to detect source changes instead\.
 For more information about configuring CloudWatch Events, see [Update pipelines for push events \(CodeCommit source\) \(CLI\)](update-change-detection.md#update-change-detection-cli-codecommit) or [Update pipelines for push events \(CodeCommit source\) \(AWS CloudFormation template\)](update-change-detection.md#update-change-detection-cfn-codecommit)\.
 If you intend to configure a CloudWatch Events rule, you must set `PollForSourceChanges` to `false` to avoid duplicate pipeline executions\.
 Valid values for this parameter:
-+ `True`: If set, CodePipeline polls your repository for source changes\.
++ `true`: If set, CodePipeline polls your repository for source changes\.
 **Note**
 If you omit `PollForSourceChanges`, CodePipeline defaults to polling your repository for source changes\.
 This behavior is the same as if `PollForSourceChanges` is included and set to `true`\.
-+ `False`: If set, CodePipeline does not poll your repository for source changes\.
++ `false`: If set, CodePipeline does not poll your repository for source changes\.
 Use this setting if you intend to configure a CloudWatch Events rule to detect source changes\.

 ****OutputArtifactFormat****
 Required: No